How One High School Lift-A-Thon Raised Over $35,000 in 2025 (and Raised the Bar for School Spirit Even Higher)

 When the high school football team in Pleasanton reached out to us and explained their situation, we knew they needed a fast, low-cost fundraiser that had the potential to raise thousands of dollars.
 A Lift-A-Thon was the ideal choice.

-The students in that weight room spent the entire event cheering each other on, fighting for each other, and wishing each other success no matter how much they were lifting.
+Just like last year, the students in that weight room spent the entire event cheering each other on, fighting for each other, and wishing each other success no matter how much they were lifting.
 The energy was palpable.

 "What a fantastic fundraiser.
 Those kids were so fired up.
 Amazing team bonding.
 The football energy is through the roof.
 I saw kids become leaders in there.
 Great stuff!"